My Commitment to Social Justice, Diversity & Inclusion

 As a white person in America, I recognize my participation in the systems that were designed to oppress BIPOC, destroy their families, and silence their voices.
 I have knowingly and unknowingly upheld racist ideas and perpetuated racist ideologies in the past, and been silently complicit in maintaining norms that, at best, make BIPOC feel marginalized and undervalued, and at worst, have proven to be downright fatal.

 For a long time I chose to ignore these issues, to push them off as someone else’s problem to solve.
 But this is a problem created by white people and the time is long overdue to clean up our own mess.

 In June 2020, I signed the Anti-Racist Small Business Pledge, which means I will speak and act in ways that advance racial equity in society.
 I am working every day to educate myself and take actions in alignment with the anti-racist values I aim to uphold.

 This document, which will be updated quarterly, will keep me accountable in accordance with that pledge.
 I aim to make progress in the four categories outlined below:

-- Commit to reading one anti-racism book every month.
+- Commit to reading one anti-racism book every quarter.
 I’m currently participating in an abolition book club.
 Free and open to anyone who is interested!
 The syllabus is linked in their Instagram bio.
 We meet virtually every few weeks.

 Financial support #